 What illustrates quite well that Bluetooth and LPWAN are complementary are the secure over-the-air firmware upgrades that Sensolus performs on its devices.
 We also enable data offloading through Bluetooth.
 This is useful when the logging data is too big to transfer efficiently via an LPWAN or if a part of the data went lost during LPWAN transmission.

 Local real-time asset tracking

-Furthermore, you can use Bluetooth to enable real-time asset tracking.
+Furthermore, Bluetooth can be used to enable real-time asset tracking.
 Imagine you are in a room full of assets like containers, custom packaging, etc. Often these assets all resemble each other.
-At the very beginning of this blog, we mentioned you can find back your keys with Bluetooth.
+At the very beginning of this blog, we mentioned you can find your keys with Bluetooth.
 Well, this works pretty much the same for assets.
-You can find back the specific asset by enabling proximity mode detection on a smartphone to easily locate the asset in the room.
+You can find the specific asset by enabling proximity mode detection on a smartphone to easily locate the asset in the room.

 Connecting with local sensors

 Finally, Sensolus GPS trackers can act as a cloud-connected Bluetooth sensor hub.
 Due to Bluetooth in our trackers, we can create a bridge between our cloud-connected trackers and the local Bluetooth connected monitoring sensors.
 All without needing local infrastructure.
 With Sensolus you can thus track what’s inside the box that’s equipped with a tracker.
 You can understand the environmental conditions in the box or even detect unexpected shocks.